bangsalvoserver/bang-server/docs/bangweb-frontend-documentation.md

 This is the subsystem that **mirrors the backend's `target_types/` module**, one to one:

 - **`CardTarget.ts`** defines `CardTargetTypes`, a map from target-type name to `{value, target, effect}`, using **exactly the same names** as the folders/implementations in the server's `target_types/`: `none`, `player`, `conditional_player`, `adjacent_players`, `player_per_cube`, `card`, `random_if_hand_card`, `extra_card`, `players`, `cards`, `max_cards`, `bang_or_cards`, `card_per_player`, `missed_and_same_suit`, `cube_slot`, `move_cube_slot`, `select_cubes*`, `self_cubes`.
 Each entry specifies: the type of the "value" shown in the UI (e.g. a list of candidate cards), the serialized type to send to the server (`target`, e.g. a `CardId` or an array of them), and the effect's arguments (`effect`, e.g. `player_filter`/`card_filter`, analogous to C++ `target_args`).
-- **`TargetDispatch.ts`** (28K, the largest file in the Model module) — see the dedicated breakdown right after this list for how it's actually built and what to add when introducing a new target type.
+- **`TargetDispatch.ts`** (the largest file in the Model module) — see the dedicated breakdown right after this list for how it's actually built and what to add when introducing a new target type.
 - **`TargetSelector.ts`** implements the **finite-state machine** for game interaction (documented with an ASCII diagram in the source): modes `start → preselect → modifier → middle → target → finish`.
 It manages: the selected main card (`selection`), any modifier cards played beforehand (`modifiers`, e.g. *Aim*, which must precede a Bang!), any server-imposed "preselection" (requests tagged `preselect`, e.g. the "Pick" card that must be chosen automatically), and confirmation prompts (`GamePrompt`: `yesno` or `playpick`).
 See below for a full explanation of the `modifier`, `preselect`, and `playpick` states.

 #### `TargetDispatch.ts` in depth, and what a new target type needs here